teorth/equational_theories/commentary/Equation463.md

 Such magmas are in one-to-one correspondence with sets equipped with a self-map `f: M→M` with `f ∘ f ∘ f ∘ f = id`.

 The free magma on some set `S` of generators for this law consists of four copies of `S` permuted cyclically by the bijection.

+The equivalence class of this law is large (27 laws in our list of 4694 laws).